department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

-## Timeline--TBD
+## Timeline

 ### Prepare
 Before recruitment starts, I would like to **request a kickoff call with Perigean** to align on recruitment criteria and terminology for screener questions in the survey and emails that will be sent to Veterans.
+I would also like to discuss the relative priorities of recruitment criteria (e.g., it’s more important to recruit at least 4 people who are 55 years or older than it is to recruit 7 people who will join from their smartphone), and how the criteria are prioritized when recruiting replacements for participants who cancel in advance.

-Wes and I are available for a kickoff call during any of these times:
+Amanda, Wes, and I are available for a kickoff call during any of these times:
+- **Mon Sept 18 11:30 am - 4:30 pm ET**
+- **Tue Sept 19 1:30 - 5 ET**
-- **TBD ET**
+- **Wed Sept 20 12 - 5 ET**

-**Prior to the kickoff call, I would like a link or screenshot of the recruitment survey** for this study so I can review it beforehand.
+**Prior to the kickoff call, I would like a link or screenshot of the recruitment survey** for this study so we can review it beforehand.

 I have scheduled the following two **pilot tests**:
-- Pilot 1: **TBD ET** with TBD (tbd@adhocteam.us)
+- Pilot 1: **Mon Sept 19 TBD ET** with TBD (tbd@adhocteam.us)
-- Pilot 2: **TBD ET** with TBD (tbd@adhocteam.us)
+- Pilot 2: **Wed Sept 20 TBD ET** with TBD (tbd@adhocteam.us)

 ### Research sessions
-* Planned dates of research: **TBD, 2023**
+* Planned dates of research: **Sept 27 – Oct 4, 2023**

 We would like to request that **Perigean calls each participant** to remind them about the session, in addition to emailing them.
 And please include the session time **in each participant's own time zone** (from a screener question).